rodrigogkatz/react_practice_1/README.md

 and then we created a nested function deleteHandler() inside Todo() function in charge of the above listed items

 added new imports to App.js, added two more components => Modal & Backdrop js files, and added new styles for them

+changing the state of the application to make it interactive... that's why useState() function was added and new custom props which trigger custom functions were added now if we press outside the modal or "yes"/"no" buttons the modal closes